freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-characters-that-occur-zero-or-more-times.md

 let gPhrase = "gut feeling";
 let oPhrase = "over the moon";
 let goRegex = /go*/;
-soccerWord.match(goRegex); // Returns ["goooooooo"]
+soccerWord.match(goRegex); // ["goooooooo"]
-gPhrase.match(goRegex); // Returns ["g"]
+gPhrase.match(goRegex); // ["g"]
-oPhrase.match(goRegex); // Returns null
+oPhrase.match(goRegex); // null
 ```

 # --instructions--

 For this challenge, `chewieQuote` has been initialized as "Aaaaaaaaaaaaaaaarrrgh!" behind the scenes.
-Create a regex `chewieRegex` that uses the `*` character to match an uppercase `"A"` character immediately followed by zero or more lowercase `"a"` characters in `chewieQuote`.
+Create a regex `chewieRegex` that uses the `*` character to match an uppercase `A` character immediately followed by zero or more lowercase `a` characters in `chewieQuote`.
 Your regex does not need flags or character classes, and it should not match any of the other quotes.

 # --hints--